ericwenn/kalendar/README.md

 Usage
 -------

-kalendar can be initialized with both pure HTML and JS.
-Personally I prefer JS because it gives you a better overview of the options.
-But you are free to use whatever you’d like.
-Obviously.
+flat_calendar could be initialized with both HTML and JS, but I have discountinued developing with HTML support. flat_calendar is still available as a repo https://github.com/ericwenn/flat_calendar if you would like HTML support.
+The reason for this is as the plugin grew more complex and more customizations were added initializing with HTML became harder.
+Both to write but also for me to parse.

+So kalendar only supports JS initialization, and it is for the best.

 First of all though, you have to import the .css and .js file to your project.

-### initialize with JS
+### Initialize

 #### Simple kalendar